SPEECHCOG/video_preprocessing/README.md

 # Data

 The data used in these experiments are instructional videos from YouTube, including "YouCook2" and "CrossTask".
+The "download" folder contains scripts for downloading YouTube videos.

 # Visual pre-processing